How To Rank Higher On Google – The Ultimate Guide

 Instead of general SEO tips for link building, I’m going to show you five specific link strategies that work best for local search:

-- Sponsor a local sports team or charity event and earn a backlink from their website (if they don’t already link out to businesses who sponsor them)
+- Sponsor a local sports team or charity event and earn a backlink from their website (if they don’t already link out to businesses that sponsor them)

 - Host a community event or class that naturally attracts links from attendees’ blogs/social media profiles/etc.